Canesadooharie

-"Canesadooharie" was a phonetic variant of a name of a river in the northern part of the U.S. state of Ohio.
-Traditionally thought by historians to refer to the Black River of modern-day Lorain County, it is now believed more likely to have been the Huron River, which passes Milan before meeting Lake Erie at the village of Huron.
-See also Guahadahuri, and Huron River, Ohio.
+"Canesadooharie" is the recorded spelling of a name of a river in the northern part of the U.S. state of Ohio.
+In the late 19th century it was thought to refer to the Black River of modern-day Lorain County. it is now believed more likely to have been the Huron River, which passes Milan before meeting Lake Erie at the village of Huron.